Next.js

 /**

-* Used by SSR to pass translation to browser
+* Used by SSR to pass translations to the browser.

 *